 While the camp is used primarily for nonprofit, artist and coaching retreats, it is also available to rent for family vacations.
 Those vacation rental proceeds are used to help defray operating costs.

-The Owner: Nancy E Maloney
+Nancy E Maloney

 As a young girl I had a dream of living on a lake among the wonders of mother nature.
 After many years this dream came true when I purchased our home on Great East Lake.
 Ten years later we were fortunate to have the opportunity to share this great experience by creating Camp Bella Soul.